In this Video You will Learn:

 - Perspectives and general tips on the use of the BÜHLMANN fCAL® ELISA

 The current gold standard in the diagnosis of Inflammatory Bowel Disease (IBD) is the invasive procedure, endoscopy.
-When considering the downfalls of traditional treatment pathways such as elevated healthcare costs and inefficient patient care, it is apparent that an alternative solution is needed.
+When considering the downfalls of traditional treatment pathways such as elevated healthcare costs and inefficient patient care, it is apparent an alternative solution is needed.

 Many clinicians have explored implementing a strategy of testing for a non-invasive biomarker, fecal calprotectin as a means to aid in the differentiation of IBD from irritable bowel syndrome (IBS).One such clinician who has developed a new treatment pathway using calprotectin is James Turvill, Consultant Gastroenterologist at York Teaching Hospital NHS Foundation Trust who began this quest in 2008.
 This institution is situated in the north of England and covers one of the biggest geographical areas in the country servicing around 800,000 people over eight sites.
 York hospital itself is a large teaching hospital with over 700 beds providing acute medical and surgical services.